brahm-ai-official/brahm-ai/UPDATES.md

 - 🩺 **Prototype live for health vitals detection** using face recognition.
 - Detects **Blood Pressure, SpO₂, and other readings** directly from camera input.
 - Accuracy at ~90% (experimental) — fine-tuning underway.
 - Marks the beginning of **Brahm-Ai as a wellness companion**, blending spiritual & medical insights.

+## 📅 August 29, 2025
+### 🌐 Website Update — brahm-ai.in
+- 🖼️ **Main landing page redesigned** with new features showcase.
+- 🪷 Added **dynamic promotional banner** highlighting Brahm-Ai’s live modules.
+- Improved **user experience flow** with cleaner navigation and feature highlights.